sergeyklay/clusterium/README.md

         {
           "question": "How do I configure the API endpoint?", "answer": "The API endpoint can be configured in the settings.json file under the \"endpoints\" section."
+        },
+        {
+          "question": "What's the process for setting up API endpoints?", "answer": "To set up an API endpoint, navigate to settings.json and modify the \"endpoints\" section."
         }
       ]
     },